IM-UR-CITY/im-ur-city/index.md

 nav_order: 1
 ---

-# The Digital Citizens Project
+# The Digital Societies Project

 ## The Vision
 ---------------------------------------

-Building the **Digital Societies as a Service** platform.

-This is a 3 stages vision:

-_Stage 1:_ Digital Agents as a Service
+_Stage 1:_ Digital Citizens as a Service
 _Stage 2:_ Digital Cities as a Service
 _Stage 3:_ Digital States as a Service